 Five different versions of this song have made the US Hot 100.
 Here the four that came after Charles' recording:

 Willie Nelson (#84, 1978)

 Michael Bolton (#36, 1990)

-This was the first of three #1 records for Ray Charles ("Hit the Road, Jack" and "I Can't Stop Loving You" are his others).
+This was the first of three #1 singles on the US Hot 100 for Ray Charles.
+"Hit the Road, Jack" and "I Can't Stop Loving You" are his others.